MicrosoftDocs/win32/desktop-src/Controls/olestreamqueryconvertolelinkcallback.md

 # OLESTREAMQUERYCONVERTOLELINKCALLBACK callback function

-Points to a function that queries the application if linked object in OLESTREAM should be disabled or not while converting OLESTREAM to IStorage.
+Points to a function that queries the application if the linked object in OLESTREAM should be disabled or not while converting OLESTREAM to IStorage.

 ## Syntax